 Squinting through tired eyes at the departures board, I realise – with a mild sense of panic – that my flight is the only one without a departure gate listed next to it.
 Cancelled.
 No reason given.

 Panic levels increasing, I’m told the next flight to Mwanza wouldn’t be until tomorrow.
 Tomorrow!
 The only thing running through my mind is that I do not have the wherewithall to spend the night in Nairobi by myself.

 Luckily, I’m put on another flight, leaving in an hour or so, to Kilimanjaro.
 From there, I ‘should’ be able to get another flight to Mwanza.
 I’m assured that my hold bag will follow me to Kilimanjaro, and then again to Mwanza.
 I want to believe this, I really do, but my sleep-deprived self does not trust in the unlikely so easily.

-But let me tell you, if you are ever re-routed through Kilimanjaro, do not fear.
-It is possibly the most beautiful airport I have ever been in.
-It feels like some sort of luxurious beach-side hut; all wooden decking and courtyard cafés with brightly-coloured cushions to lounge on and huge trees growing through the roof.
-Flying in, I saw the summit of Mount Kilimanjaro peeking majestically through the top of the clouds – the highest peak in all of Africa!
-What’s more, my hold bag magically appeared on the carousel at the airport.
-Oh Africa, you are so unreliable sometimes but you always make up for it in the end!
+But if you are ever re-routed through Kilimanjaro, do not fear.
+It is possibly the most beautiful airport in the world.
+Like some luxurious beach-side hut; wooden decking and courtyard cafés, brightly-coloured cushions and trees growing through the roof.
+Flying in, the summit of Mount Kilimanjaro peaks majestically through the clouds.
+(And my hold bag did follow me all the way.)

-We are enjoying trying all the little cafés that seemed to have cropped up around the village since last time.
+We are enjoying trying the little cafés that seemed to have cropped up around the village since last time.
 We’re making a habit out of sampling each one on our walk back from site at lunchtime.
-It’s around 35 degrees here so we’re usually all gasping for a cold (baridi) Sprite or Coke in one of the cafés.
+At 35 degrees, we’re usually gasping for a cold soda in one of the cafés.